-• The -g option specifies the primary group, which must be the Oracle Inventory group, for example, oinstall

-- The -G option specifies optional secondary groups, the OSOPER group.
-For example, dba. - 2.
+- The -g option specifies the primary group, which must be the Oracle Inventory group, for example, oinstall - The -G option specifies optional secondary groups, which must include the OSDBA group and, if required, the OSOPER group.
+For example, dba, - 2.
 Set the password of the oracle user:

 '''

-passwd oracle
+passwd -r files oracle

 '''